-At the start of the war the men who enlisted as orderlies in the RAMC (Royal Army Medical Corps) had often been rejected by the army as physically unfit, prohibited from being a soldier by age, height, and even flat feet.
-At the Beaufort orderlies were under the command of Sgt Major Kench (in the centre of the photograph). (link to Kench page) .
-Their day started at 6am and their duties included serving meals, scrubbing floors, emptying bed pans, wheeling patients to XRay and Operating theatres, fetching and carrying from the wards to the kitchens to the laundry.
+At the start of the war those men enlisted as orderlies in the Royal Army Medical Corps (RAMC) had often been rejected by the army as physically unfit, prohibited from being a soldier by age, height, and even flat feet.
+As the war progressed the army became less fussy as the need for more men to fight was so great.
+At the Beaufort War Hospital orderlies were under the command of Sgt Major Kench (in the centre of the photograph).
+Their day started at 6am and their duties included serving meals, scrubbing floors, emptying bed pans, wheeling patients to XRay and operating theatres, fetching and carrying from the wards to the kitchens to the laundry.

-The Artist Stanley Spencer, and his brother Gilbert were orderlies at Beaufort.
-Spencer’s wonderful paintings of the every day work of an orderly are at The Sandham Memorial Chapel at Burghclere. http://www.nationaltrust.org.uk/sandham-memorial-chapel
+The artist Stanley Spencer, and his brother Gilbert were orderlies at Beaufort.
+Spencer’s wonderful paintings of the every day work of an orderly at Beaufort War Hospital are to be seen at The Sandham Memorial Chapel, Burghclere.

 It is thanks to William Witchell that we have so much material about the hospital; archive photographs and letters.

 William was born in Weston Super Mare in 1891.
 He was unfit for service, his medical report states:

 He has flat foot – he is fit for hospital work but would most likely break down if he had too much marching